jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01.md

 > *In Medical Superphysics, this dynamism or entropy manifests as the mind jumping to conclusions unless it is restrained by conscience.
 In Supersociology, this manifests as popular opinion turning into mob rule unless it is restrained by the common interest.

+We put the Third Law way ahead of the Second Law to represent the current reality where liberalism enshrines the self instead of society.

 ## The Effort Theory of Value